Structured Content guide: Reusable blocks for scalable sites

 Structured vs. Unstructured Content

-This is actually a comparison between organized and unorganized content Structured content - sometimes called component content - is content that is organized predictably.
+This is a comparison between organized and unorganized content Structured content - sometimes called component content - is content that is organized predictably.
 To manage that, structured content follows a set of rules - called a schema, information architecture, content modeling (more on this below) or simply put organization.

 On the other side, content without structure-unorganized content is normally intended for single-use, which is difficult to adapt and evolve.
 The focus here is on the context of how information is consumed.
 In contrast, structured content is intended to function across different frontends, with the highest priority on the relationships between content pieces, not the context.